This post will show you the steps to take to become an EC Council-certified Ethical Hacker.

 - Get essential programming skills like C, Java, or Python.
 These programming languages will enable you to write security-based applications.

-- Carry out experiments on hardware and software to learn how to attack and also prevent an attack
+- Carry out experiments on hardware and software to learn how to attack and prevent an attack.

-- Get certified by EC-Council.
-Most employers of ethical hackers require certification by EC-Council
+- Get certified by the EC-Council.
+Most employers of ethical hackers require certification by the EC-Council.

 - Be a part of the hacking community.

 - IT security professionals, auditors, site admins, etc

 - Depending on the EC-Council exams, the cut-off score is between 60% – 85%

 - There are several IT security jobs.
 An analyst earns at least about $95,000 per annum.